bookingactivities/booking-activities/readme.txt

 = Events are not "Booked" after booking form submission, they are "Pending", why? = Don't worry, the reservation is well registered.
-Now, it is up to you to turn it to "Booked" right away or when your customer comes, or when he gives you the money...
+Now, it is up to you to turn it to "Booked" right away or when your customer comes, or when your customer gives you the money...
 But you can just turn the default booking status to "Booked" in Booking Activities settings.
 Note that if you use WooCommerce and online payments, booking states turn automatically to "Booked" if the payment is complete, or "Cancelled" if not.

 = Cart expires but events are still booked =
-A bot clean expired bookings hourly.
+A bot cleans expired bookings hourly.
 So just wait up to 1 hour.
 Usually, users are still on your website when their bookings expire, if so, they are immediatly removed.
 Else, they will be cancelled later, with the others in that case.

 = My events appear to be booked, but no bookings appear in the list = Temporary bookings (such as In cart events) take active slots but may not appear in the booking list.
-Go to the "Bookings" page, under the "States" filter select "Booked", "Pending" and "In cart" (use CTRL+Click to select multiple row).
+Go to the "Bookings" page, under the "States" filter select "Delivered", "Booked", "Pending" and "In cart" (use CTRL+Click to select multiple row).
 Then, just click on "Apply Filters".
 Now you can see all kind of active bookings.